Skip to Content

 Cons

-• Not a substitute for a full-sized sewing machine
+• Not a replacement for a full-sized standard sewing machine.

 6. Singer 9985 Sewing Quilting Machine